Intel investing $20 billion in new US chipmaking plants as part of turnaround plan - KVIA

 Gelsinger took over a company facing a host of challenges, including unprecedented competition from Apple and other former partners and an activist shareholder demanding change.

-Intel has also experienced major delays in producing next-generation chips, allowing Taiwan Semiconductor Manufacturing Company and Samsung to run ahead.
+Intel has also experienced major delays in producing next-generation chips, allowing TSMC and Samsung to run ahead.
 Intel is still trying to perfect its next-generation 7-nanometer chip; meanwhile, those Asian competitors have moved ahead with developing even smaller, more powerful processors.

 Intel’s rivals have bested it on Wall Street recently, too.
 Over the past two years, Intel’s shares have grown just over 19%, versus the almost 114% growth in the PHLX semiconductor index.